ablyss74/docker_stuff/qjackctl docker container.md

 ### Save your container image as described above.

 ### Extra stuff you can add to the container are cairo-dock or lxpanel, jamin, rakarrack, guitarix, ardour, obs-studo, nvidia driver.

+### Delete docker contianer - If you need to start fresh or delete the it.
+I'd also do a docker system prune for a deep clean removal if need be.
+sudo docker rmi debianc1 --force  \#(omit the first pound sign).
 ```